jupyterlite/jupyterlite/docs/howto/content/python.md

 data
 ```

-As an alternative, you can also use the `pyodide-http` package to use familiar methods
+As an alternative, you can also install the `pyodide-http` package to use familiar
-more seamlessly:
+methods more seamlessly:

 ```py
 %pip install pyodide-http